A strategy and management based on sustainability

 We have a Sustainable Management Plan encompassing innovation and continuous improvement initiatives to achieve sustainable results in the economic, social and environmental spheres.
 The Plan is structured according to the material issues identified with our stakeholders.

-• Plan to minimise waste generation and increase waste recovery and/or recycling treatments.
+• Plan to minimise waste generation and increase recovery/ recycling treatments.

-• Expansion of linear infrastructure areas with vegetation control through the use of extensive livestock farming.
+• Expansion of linear infrastructure areas with vegetation control through the use of extensive livestock.

 • Transparency in risk and water management (CDP Water).